What Personal Lubricant Ingredients Can Damage Condoms?

 Remember, you should never use an oil-based lubricant for vaginal sex, as oils can cause fungal and bacterial infections.
 Never use a lubricant for sexual contact if it isn’t specifically designed for sex; petroleum jellies, hand lotions, massage liquids, and other products may damage your condoms, and they probably aren’t safe for internal use.

-Otherwise, have fun – using lubricant with a condom is an excellent way to get a more natural feel while staying safe.
+Otherwise, have fun – using a lubricant with a condom is an excellent way to get a more natural feel while staying safe.